Roadmap¶

 total_seen,graded_filled,skipped_existing,skipped_disabled,scorer_errors,label_counts- [ ] Small before/after benchmark set (operator-rated precision on

-must_remember+ spot-checkignore) - Pointers:
+must_remember+ spot-checkignore) - Pointer:

 Acceptance criteria: - Turning the feature on/off is a one-line env var change. - E2E tests cover overwrite-prevention and fail-open behavior. - Each ingest run produces a machine-readable summary suitable for trend tracking.